bunuelo/funk2/som-2009/lab1/lab1.md

 In this section of the lab, we are going to learn the \textsc{If-Do} rules of a reactive agent.
 Much of the discipline of machine learning is focused on learning problems that are similar to our problem of learning an action-selection function; it falls into the general problem of learning a *classifier* that maps between an input vector (sensations) onto a set of category labels (actions).^[In machine learning terminology, *discriminative classifiers* learn the decision rule, the conditional probability, without representing the rule's antecedent. *Generative classifiers* learn the entire joint probability distribution, which includes a description of the underlying rule.]

-If we limit ourselves to the task of learning a rule *to classify* "relevant" versus "not relevant" preconditions for an action to take place, then we do not really need a description of the rule's antecedent.
-In fact, we could *throw away* the representation and focus only on the data's behavior, by learning a *discriminative classifier*.
+If we limit ourselves to the task of learning a rule to classify "relevant" versus "not relevant" preconditions for an action to take place, then we do not really need a description of the rule's antecedent.
+In fact, we could throw away the representation and focus only on the data's behavior, by learning a *discriminative classifier*.
 Instead, we will learn the full function, not just the description, so that we can reason about this knowledge later.

-We are not learning a rule to select *the best action* from a set of actions, we are learning a rule for *each* action that determines whether or not it is relevant.
+We are not learning a rule to select the best action from a set of actions, we are learning a rule for *each* action that determines whether or not it is relevant.
 This is a problem of **concept learning**, \marginpar[right]{This lab is interdisciplinary and sometimes non-linear.
 You can skip to section X to learn more about concept learning.} learning a binary valued function from examples of *input* and *output* pairs.
 Later in section \ref{sec:conceptlearning} lab, you will learn more details about concept learning.

 \questionset{1}

-Using the limited propositional representation, modify the code in `som-2009/lab1-prop.fu2` to make an agent learn the conditions to \hand engage in `[pick-up the-red-block]` action.
+Using the limited propositional representation, modify the code in `som-2009/lab1-prop.fu2` to given an agent the enabling conditions for the \hand `[pick-up the-red-block]` action.
 Blocks World will tell you when the action fails, and you imagine the agent gets punished when it does the action at the wrong time and fails (\ie a huge cost on performing this action that is only outweighed by the action's success).

 \questionset{2}